SECONDMENT - Cybercrime Operations Officer

 Security Clearance Level: Basic

-Deadline for application: 12 May 2025
+Deadline for application: 7 July 2025 - 11:59 PM SGT

 INTERPOL strives to achieve a diverse and inclusive workforce and welcomes applications from individuals with diverse backgrounds, experiences, and perspectives.
 To achieve our Diversity goals, we encourage applications from women and nationals of under/unrepresented member countries who are passionate about our mission.
 INTERPOL’s recruitment process is merit-based hence all hiring decisions are made considering the applicant’s qualifications and the needs of the Organization.